-However, it is the Atacama Desert, located in north Chile, that most scientists will now agree as being the most driest place in the world.
-The Atacama Desert holds the record for the longest dry streak, going over 170 months without rainfall, with some parts of its desert not seeing a single drop for the past 500 years.
+However, it is the Atacama Desert, located in north Chile, that most scientists will agree as being the most driest place in the world.
+The Atacama Desert holds the record for the longest dry streak, going over 170 months without rainfall, with parts of its desert not seeing a single drop for the past 500 years.

 Perhaps what makes the Atacama Desert even more unique is that is also has the highest altitude and elevation of any desert in the world, sitting some 13,000 feet above sea level.
 With conditions so dry and sterile, NASA uses this desert to test many of the rovers it now sends to Mars, since their sands are almost identical.